Etown-CS310/racepace3D/README.md

 ### Friends
 Not on a team, but still want to compete for high scores against your friends? then simply send them a friend request and go to your friend page to see there scores, current character, and other customizations they have.

+# Installation instructions

+- run npm install
+- run npm start or npx expo start
+- run in a simulator or on your phone in the expo app

+# Dependencies and APIs

+## APIs

+currently we use the firebase Authentication API to manage users.
+And the realtime database APIs

+### current API points

+- Login
+- Signup
+- RealTimeDatabase